segdeha/pdxcodeguild/1. Python/4/pair-programming.md

 - More person hours may be involved in completing a task using pairing.
 (Though the research shows that this is usually offset by higher quality.)
 - Talking is hard work.
 So take breaks!
+- Some research shows³ that programmers are more creative when they enjoy “privacy, personal workspace, and freedome from interruption” (my hunch is this is more true the more experienced you are)

 ## How to Pair Program